 Cris attended Tulane University where he received his Bachelor of Arts in Political Science and English.
 Cris then attended the University of Texas Law School, where he obtained his law degree.
 During his postgraduate fellowship at the University of Texas Law School, Cris focused on special interest money and corruption in the Texas political system.
 Following his fellowship, Cris approached three partners in the now defunct law firm of Ivy, Crews and Elliott about assisting him with pro bono work uncovering illegal conduct in Texas State Elections.
-Cris decoded and successfully proved how former Speaker of the House Tom Delay used illegal money.
+Cris decoded and successfully proved how former House Majority Leader Tom Delay used illegal money.
 The Houston Chronicle would later call Cris a “crusading, young, clean-government lawyer.”

 Cris gained a wealth of experience working alongside one of the top trial lawyers in the country, Rusty Hardin, at Rusty Hardin & Associates.
 After five years working with Rusty Hardin, Cris started his own firm, ultimately partnering with his father, former Houston City Attorney David Feldman, to create Feldman & Feldman.